 What is the Pareto Principle?

 The Pareto Principle is named after Italian economist Vilfredo Pareto, who in 1906 observed that 80% of land in Italy was owned by 20% of the population.
 He expressed this surprising observation in a mathematical formula that is now commonly known as the 80/20 rule.
-The 80/20 rule states that in any given situation 80% of the outcome is produced by 20% of the input.
-Otherwise known as the vital few and trivial many, the Pareto Principle can be applied to a range of areas in business to ensure that business processes is functioning to its full potential.
+The 80/20 rule states that in any given situation, 80% of the outcome is produced by 20% of the input.
+Otherwise, known as the vital few and trivial many, the Pareto Principle can be applied to a range of areas in business to ensure that business processes are functioning to the full potential.

 1. Increased Productivity

 The Pareto Principle is extremely useful for determining which areas to focus your efforts and resources on in order to achieve maximum efficiency.